kinect1things/DevOpsChallenge/SRE-DevOps Challenge.md

 * Scripting
 * Monitoring
 > Allow at least 3 hours to complete each part.
->Do not be discouraged if you are unable to complete aspects of the challenge—it is designed to test all levels of ability.
+> Do not be discouraged if you are unable to complete aspects of the challenge—it is designed to test all levels of ability.

 ### Rules
 * Complete the challenge on your own.
-* > Referencing online resources is expected.
-You should comment with a reference when you do.
+* Referencing online resources is expected.
+* You should comment with a reference when you do.
-You are encouraged to ask us clarifying questions.
-(Your recruiter will forward the questions, so expect delays in response.)
+* You are encouraged to ask the world for clarifying questions.
-Note any deviations from the specification.
+* Note any deviations from the specification.
-Be prepared to talk about the challenge in later interview rounds.
+* Be prepared to talk about the challenge to other people

-Deliverables
+## Deliverables
-Provide a single archive of all challenge files.
+> Provide a single archive of all challenge files:

-Use the following layout:
+### Use the following layout:
-part-a/
+* part-a/
-k8s-manifests/
+* k8s-manifests/
+* manifests for Rocket Chat, GitLab
+* webhook-app/
-manifests for Rocket Chat, GitLab webhook-app/ all files pertaining to the GitLab webhook 🡪 Rocket Chat message application README.md part-b/ prometheus-grafana-values.yaml webhook-app-service-monitor.yaml webhook-app-dashboard.yaml prometheus-metrics-adaptor(-values).yaml
+* all files pertaining to the GitLab webhook 🡪 Rocket Chat message application
+* README.md

+* part-b/
+* prometheus-grafana-values.yaml
+* webhook-app-service-monitor.yaml
+* webhook-app-dashboard.yaml
+* prometheus-metrics-adaptor(-values).yaml
-README.md
+* README.md

 Each part’s README should include:
 Instructions on how to run each part of the challenge.
 Brief description of rationale behind each tool/language/framework of choice.